 There are a total of five lines (U1, U2, U3, U4 and U6).
 These subway trains operate daily from around 5 a.m. to 12:15 a.m.
 (Monday to Friday), and through most of the night on weekends.

 How to Ride the Bus

 While it may prove unnecessary to get around by bus, they may occasionally be useful.
 This is especially the case if you want to take a day trip to a destination that extends beyond the city's tram lines (including certain vineyards, country estates, castles, etc).
-There are nearly 100 different lines, which can feel a bit overwhelming to visitors.
+There are more than 100 different lines, which can feel a bit overwhelming to visitors.
 If you think you may need to use a bus, consult the online trip planner to simplify the process.